ethanKletschke/TSX-Portfolio-App/README.md

 ### Requirements to Run

+- NPM v11 and above
-- NPM v22 and above
+- Node.js v22 and above

 ### Installation